chartingshow/documentation/blog/trend-indicators.md

    - Histogram expanding upward.
 3. **Aroon Validation:**
    - Aroon Up >70 (strong upward momentum).
-   - Aroon Down 25 to filter weak trends[Original Answer].
+   - Aroon Down 25 to filter weak trends.

 This multi-indicator approach creates a **self-correcting system** where each component validates the others, mimicking institutional-grade strategies that layer: